- How does the health check function of Server Load Balancer (SLB) work?

 |Healthy threshold||3 times|

-You can only disable health check for HTTP and HTTPS listeners.
-The health check of UDP and TCP listeners cannot be disabled.
-For more information, see Close health check.
+You can only disable health checks for HTTP and HTTPS listeners.
+Health checks for UDP and TCP listeners cannot be disabled.
+For more information, see Close health checks.

 What is the recommended health check method for TCP listeners?

 For TCP listeners, both the TCP health check and HTTP health check are supported: